 An SDR volunteer is a friend of mine and is my reference.
 Does that give me priority?
 Sorry, no. We look at each application on its own merit.
 While we do appreciate the reference, it will not give you priority nor will we make exceptions because of your friend status.
 Sorry.

 Why is your process so thorough?
-We have been rescuing dogs for almost a decade and have seen every terrible situation you could imagine (or not even imagine because it boggles our minds still).
+We have been rescuing dogs for a decade and have seen every terrible situation you could imagine (or not even imagine because it boggles our minds still).
 We don't rescue dogs to put them in mediocre homes - we are looking for exceptional and dedicated forever homes for our dogs.
 Most rescues and shelters just want to see a ton of dogs saved from death row and placed in any home possible.
 Go to craigslist pets and see what happens to hundreds of dogs every day that people don't want.
+Or your local Petco adoption fair.
 Most people have great intentions when wanting to adopt, but don't realize the work, dedication and commitment it is to bring a sentient being into their home and assimilate it into their lives.
 Through education and intense screening, we hope our dogs go to only amazing homes.
 We don't volunteer our time to provide a supply of dogs to the public, we rescue dogs to save them and find them incredible homes that will never traumatize and abuse them again.
 Our commitment is to the dog, and while we do try to be fair and courteous to people, the best interest of the dogs come first.

 I have a dog I want to surrender or save from my local shelter, how can I get you to take it?
 We have very limited intake as it is hard to find fosters.
 Please email all information about the dog to firstname.lastname@example.org and we will forward to our intake coordinator (see courtesy posts also).